mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ### UpdateSession

 As the name already implies, the class updates the editor.
-It registers dependencies between nodes, registers big cells, update child cells and can return attributed cells.
+It registers dependencies between nodes, registers big cells, updates child cells
+, and can return attributed cells.
 It also gives access to the EditorCellFactory through *getCellFactory()*.
-It can accessed through
+It can be accessed through
 *Updater.getCurrentUpdateSession*.
 Read the [JavaDoc](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/update/UpdateSession.java) to understand
 how dependencies in the editor work.